What is sitagliptin?

 Sitagliptin may also be used for purposes not listed in this medication guide.

-Sitagliptin can cause pancreatitis.
-Stop using this medicine and call your doctor at once if you have severe pain in your upper stomach spreading to your back, nausea and vomiting, and loss of appetite.
+Stop taking sitagliptin and call your doctor if you have symptoms of pancreatitis: severe pain in your upper stomach spreading to your back, with or without vomiting.

 Your name may need to be listed on a sitagliptin pregnancy registry when you start using this medicine.

 It may not be safe to breast-feed a baby while you are using this medicine.
 Ask your doctor about any risks.

 Sitagliptin is not approved for use by anyone younger than 18 years old.

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.

 You may take this medicine with or without food.
 Follow your doctor's instructions.

 Your blood sugar will need to be checked often, and you may need other blood tests at your doctor's office.